All Episodes

 Is there a page in there that says, hey, if you're covering the president, even if hookers are legal where you are, don't patronize the hookers.

-But if there isn't if that page does not exist, they should be writing it right now because just between you and me, don't you want our Secret Service guys to avoid trolling the strip clubs in various countries around the world.
+Because just between you and me, don't you want our Secret Service guys to avoid trolling the strip clubs in various countries around the world?

 There is absolutely no question in my mind that is correct.

-Yeah, I don't want them in a locals sports bar watching soccer for three hours doing tequila shots.
+Yeah, I don't want them in a local sports bar watching soccer for three hours doing tequila shots.

-I mean, let's let's let's take the hookers out of it.
+I mean, let's take the hookers out of it.

 Exactly.